 Revenues from customized separate accounts are generally based on a contractual rate applied to committed capital or net invested capital under management.
 These fees often decrease over the life of the contract due to built-in declines in contractual rates and/or as a result of lower net invested capital balances as capital is returned to clients.
 In certain cases, we also provide advisory and/or reporting services, and, therefore, we also receive fees for services such as monitoring and reporting on a client's existing private markets investments.
-In addition, we may provide for investments in our specialized funds as part of our customized separate accounts to the extent that assets in the accounts are invested in our specialized funds so that our clients do not pay duplicate fees.
+In addition, we may provide for investments in our specialized funds as part of our customized separate accounts.
+In these cases, we generally reduce the management and/or incentive fees on customized separate accounts to the extent that assets in the accounts are invested in our specialized funds so that our clients do not pay duplicate fees.